weezy93/server-side-testing/README.md

 });
 ```

 Let's add the above into our code.
 Mocha has before and after functions that allow us to do something before and after each test.
-What we want to do with this is run a migration and seed before each test, then roll back that migration before we start on the next one.
+What we want to do with this is clear our database then run a migration and seed before each test, then roll back that migration before we start on the next one.
 This should give us a clean database with its initial seed each time we start a new describe block.

 ### Pass the test